 Net cash provided by financing activities was \$562 million for the first six months of 2013 compared to \$799 million in the first six months of 2012, a decrease of \$237 million.
 AFG's financing activities consist primarily of transactions with annuity policyholders, issuances and retirements of long-term debt, repurchases of common stock and dividend payments.
 Annuity receipts exceeded annuity surrenders, benefits, withdrawals and transfers by \$948 million in the first six months of 2013 compared to \$1.02 billion in the 2012 period, resulting in a \$75 million decrease in net cash provided by financing activities in the 2013 period compared to the 2012 period.
 Cash flows from financing activities for the first six months of 2012 include \$223 million in net proceeds from the issuance of long-term debt in June 2012.
 The proceeds from the June debt offering were used primarily to retire higher interest rate debt in July 2012.
-During the first six months of 2013, AFG repurchased 1.4 million shares of its Common Stock for \$70 million compared to 4.0 million shares repurchased in the first six months of 2012 for \$153 million, which accounted for an \$83 million increase in net cash provided by financing activities in the 2013 period compared to the 2012 period.
+During the first six months of 2012 for \$153 million, which accounted for an \$83 million increase in net cash provided by financing activities in the first six months of 2012 period.
 Financing activities also include the issuance and retirement of managed investment entity liabilities, which are nonrecourse to AFG and presented separately in AFG's Balance Sheet.
-The retirement of managed investment entity liabilities exceed issuances by \$308 million in the first six months of 2013 compared to \$274 million in the first six months of 2012, accounting for \$34 million of the decrease in net cash provided by financing activities in the 2013 period compared to the 2012 period.
+The retirement of managed investment entity liabilities exceed issuances by \$308 million in the first six months of 2013 compared to \$274 million in the first six months of 2012 period.
 See Managed Investment Entities in Note A - "Accounting Policies" and Note H - "Managed Investment Entities".